Storyflow Logo

 Is there a free course creator platform?

-Yes.
-Podia has a generous free tier.
-Teachable's free plan exists with transaction fees.
-Thinkific has a free tier with limits.
-Kit is free up to 1,000 subscribers.
-Storyflow is free for the curriculum planning side.
-The right free pick depends on your stage.
+Yes, several.
+Podia has a genuinely usable free tier, Teachable's free plan exists with transaction fees, Thinkific has a limited free tier, and Kit is free up to 1,000 subscribers.
+Storyflow's free plan covers the curriculum-design stage with no credit card.
+The right free pick depends on which stage you need free.

 What is the best platform for cohort-based courses?

-Maven is the leading cohort-based platform with discovery features.
-Disco is the alternative with full audience ownership.
-Both handle synchronous cohort courses better than self-paced platforms.
+Maven is the leading cohort platform because the Maven network drives discovery, though it takes a revenue share.
+Disco is the ownership-first alternative at a fixed monthly cost with no revenue share.
+Both handle synchronous cohorts far better than self-paced hosting platforms.

 What is the best platform for self-paced courses?

-For self-paced courses, Teachable, Thinkific, and Kajabi are the leading options.
-Kajabi for all-in-one.
-Teachable and Thinkific for focused hosting.
-The right pick depends on whether you want email marketing and websites in the platform.
+For self-paced courses, Teachable, Thinkific, and Kajabi lead.
+Kajabi if you want all-in-one with email and websites, Teachable or Thinkific if you want focused hosting.
+The choice comes down to whether you need email marketing and a site in the same tool.

 Is Kajabi worth it for new course creators?

-Kajabi is worth it for creators who have an existing audience and want one platform for the entire business.
-For new creators starting out, Kajabi's $149/month base price is steep.
-Podia, Teachable free plan, or Thinkific free tier are better starting points.
+Kajabi is worth it for creators who already have an audience and want to run the whole business from one platform.
+For a first course, its roughly $149/month mid tier is steep.
+Podia's free tier, Teachable's free plan, or Thinkific's free tier are better starting points, and you can graduate to Kajabi once revenue justifies it.

 Can I plan my course in Notion?